outdatedbrowser/outdated-browser/README.md

 ## How to use it
 **Important:** Because of old browsers (e.g. IE6, IE7), we recommend:
 <br>  — Implement this plugin before any other javascripts (plugins or your own scripts);
-<br> — Although we tested the AJAX approach, and is easier to implement, we recommend the to use the plugin without AJAX calls (5.).
-Is less prone to have conflicts with your code in very old browsers.
+<br> — Although we tested the AJAX approach, and it's easier to implement, we recommend to use the plugin without AJAX calls (5.).
 <br>With these points in consideration is less prone to have conflicts with your code.
-These browsers have "strange" js errors and the plugin may not be working as intended, so keep it simple!
+These browsers have "strange" js errors and the plugin may not be working as intended.
+So keep it simple!

 1. Include the CSS located in the HTML head: